 If some risks materialise shortly after PCR submission, we may allow inclusion of these costs into the PCR up to a certain cut-off point.
-This cut-off point will be specified as part of the PCR guidance that we will issue to a project to ensure that there is no unreasonable delay to the PCR process.
+If applicable, this cut-off point will be specified as part of the PCR guidance that we will issue to a project as a part of the ongoing engagement between Ofgem and the relevant developer during PCR process.
+This will ensure that there is no unreasonable delay to the PCR process.